dfjdejulio/karaf-whoami/README.md

 principals -- and adds a column to the table so you can see the class of each principal.

-Note: I'm currently working on submitting a pull request upstream so this functionality is built into Karaf in the future.
-If it's accepted, this project will become pointless.
+I've already submitted this feature upstream, so this is only of use with older versions of Karaf from before the submission was accepted.